University of Melbourne: Academic reputation

+Globally, the University of Melbourne is routinely ranked among the top 40 universities worldwide by independent ranking assessments.
+In 2026, the University of Melbourne was ranked No. 19 globally by QS World University Rankings, #37 by both Times Higher Education World University Rankings and Academic Ranking of World Universities, and #30 by U.S. News & World Report Best Global Universities.
+For 2025 Aggregate Ranking of Top Universities, which measures aggregate performance of global universities across the QS, Times Higher Education (THE) and ARWU rankings, the University of Melbourne attained a position of #24th worldwide.

+In 2025 Academic Ranking of World Universities, the university attained a position of #38 globally (1st nationally) and in the CWTS Leiden Ranking 2024, (Note: The CWTS Leiden Ranking is based on P (top 10%).) the university attained a position of #36 globally (1st nationally).
+In the 2024 Aggregate Ranking of Top Universities, the university was ranked No. 23 globally (1st nationally).

+Nationally, the University of Melbourne has been consistently ranked the top university in Australia, such as by Times Higher Education, the Australian Financial Review Best Universities Ranking, and Quacquarelli Symonds World University Rankings.

 Research and publications

-Melbourne University claims that its research expenditure is second only to that of the Commonwealth Scientific and Industrial Research Organisation (CSIRO).
+University of Melbourne had $900 million in research income in 2025 and has research expenditure second only to that of the Commonwealth Scientific and Industrial Research Organisation (CSIRO).
 The university is a leading Australian research university, with the largest cohort of research students in Australia.
+Each year the university releases a Research Integrity Report for transparency in research integrity, concerns, training, and policy work to support responsible research conduct, including any research complaints lodged over the last year and responses.

 The Performance Ranking of Scientific Papers for World Universities is released by National Taiwan University (NTU Ranking), and placed the University of Melbourne as the 29th highest internationally and 1st domestically in 2018.
 It evaluates the performance of scientific papers, and the indicators used are designed to compare both the quantity and quality of published scientific works by each university.

 Similarly, the Center for World University Rankings (CWUR) ranks universities on variables, including both research output and citations.
 For 2018/19 it ranked the University of Melbourne at number 57 in the world, and number 1 within Australia.

 The university is connected to more than 100 research centres and institutes.
 In 2010 the university spent $813 million on research.
 In the same year the university had the highest numbers of federal government Australian Postgraduate Awards (APA) and International Postgraduate Research Scholarships (IPRS), as well as the largest totals of Research Higher Degree (RHD) student load (3,222 students) and RHD completions (715).